Ryuker/AstroWPHeadlessTest/_notes/AstroWPHeadless-notes.md

 - Setting up ZOD Schema - [guide](https://andrewkepson.com/blog/headless-wordpress/build-time-astro-content-layer-api/)
 - Using ZOD for Types - [guide](https://www.allthingstypescript.dev/p/using-zod-schemas-as-source-of-truth)

+- Code Highlighting
+- bunch of options for this, I went for Code Block Pro - [video](https://www.youtube.com/watch?v=gvYWfY4jrnc)
+      - this renders it out properly on the wordpress frontend
+      - but also allows a graphql node export so we can copy the unrendered code
+        - this requires this plugin [github repo](https://github.com/wpengine/wp-graphql-content-blocks?tab=readme-ov-file)

 # Best practises:
 - add `loading="eager"` to images when you want to prevent lazy loading